-- 4.28 The policy for the carry forward of budgets shall be determined by the Section 151 Officer. - 4.29 Carry forwards shall not be allowed unless there is a robust case for non delivery in the financial year with a firm expectation for delivery in the following financial year and in exceptional circumstance. - 4.30 Budget carry forward shall be approved by the Executive. - 4.31 Where a budget or one-off surplus is carried forward, it shall not be used to commit the Council to new or additional expenditure that is ongoing and requires continued funding in future years.
+- 4.28 The policy for the carry forward of budgets shall be determined by the Section 151 Officer. - 4.29 Carry forwards shall not be allowed unless there is a robust case for non delivery in the financial year with a firm expectation for delivery in the following financial year and in exceptional circumstance. - 4.30 Budget carry forward shall be approved by the Executive the Section 151 Officer. - 4.304.31 Budget carry forward shall be reported to the Executive. - 4.314.32 Where a budget or one-off surplus is carried forward, it shall not be used to commit the Council to new or additional expenditure that is ongoing and requires continued funding in future years.